Employment law status

 The Autoclenz approach was recently used in the Uber taxi driver case (Uber BV v Aslam 2021) to help decide that the drivers were ‘workers’ for employment law purposes.

 Once you are clear on what employment law status your worker has, you can start to think about the rights and protections that they have in work and the responsibilities and obligations that you have towards them.

 On the page Employing staff in more detail, we briefly look at the employment law rights of employees.
 You can find out more about the rights and obligations for ‘workers’ and the self-employed on GOV.UK by following the links below:

-Note that employees enjoy many rights under employment law legislation.
-If you get someone’s employment status wrong (particularly if you treat an employee as self-employed) then this could result in claims for holiday pay, minimum wage and other employee rights like auto-enrolment.
+Note that employees and ‘workers’ enjoy many rights under employment law legislation.
+If you get someone’s employment status wrong (particularly if you treat an employee or ‘worker’ as self-employed) then this could result in claims for holiday pay, minimum wage and other employee rights like auto-enrolment.
 This could have serious financial implications and you will probably need to seek professional advice should this situation arise.
-You can find information on being taken to an employment tribunal on GOV.UK.